 Choose your language:

-Access management and data security
+Access management and data security - a quick overview

 Following the release of our report, The Scandinavian HR-IT Report 2020, we recently ran a webinar that explored current access management and data security concerns.
 Our guest speakers were Ole Tom Seierstad, National Security Officer at Microsoft, and Arne Bergesen, Manager Architects at Crayon.